flathub-infra/flatpak-builder-lint/README.md

 Similarly to add a test for builddir check, recreate the `metadata` file and the build directory contents that Flatpak builder creates.
 Then put it in `tests/builddir` and add the test in `tests/test_builddir.py`.
-Please avoid adding large files or binary files that aren't readable (compressed appstream catalogue data is fine).
+Please avoid adding large files or binary files that aren't readable.

 ## Usage